Product success metrics: the ultimate guide for product managers

 Learn how you can leverage Chameleon's audience segmentation filters and integrations with product analytics tools to test your in-app experiments amongst controlled or specific test groups.

-Let's run an analysis in which the goal is to determine whether the activation of a particular feature can be impacting overall user retention rates.
+For example, let's run an analysis in which the goal is to determine whether the activation of a particular feature can impact overall user retention rates.

-Before running this analysis, you have already hypothesized from your product usage data that users who have activated a feature from a targeted in-app message had higher retention than other users.
+Before running this analysis, we’ve already hypothesized from our product usage data that users who have activated a feature from a targeted in-app message had higher retention than other users.

 Hypothesis: Users who activate X feature have higher retention rates, hence increasing the activation of X feature will increase overall customer retention.